 The same goes for your office.
 You plug in your car there to charge while you work so you can drive home comfortably at the end of the day.

 And to make sure electric vehicle drivers never run out of juice (and for those who don’t have access to home and work charging), many cities are building and expanding their public charging infrastructure.
 Restaurants, hotels, malls, grocery stores, and public parking lots all play a crucial part in this expansion.

 Still can’t get rid of that fear of being stranded with an empty battery?
 According to the Joint Research Centre (European Commission’s in-house science service), more than 80% of European car owners drive less than 65 km per day.
 In the US, the average person drives 37 miles a day (59.5 km).
 In this case, even the smallest electric car battery that’s only half-charged will still be able to get you where you need to go.

-This Hyundai vision may still look like sci-fi now, but much of it is actually already in practice today.
+Hyundai's vision of an integrated smart home and smart car may still look like sci-fi now, but much of it is actually already in practice today.
 Think Tesla and its Powerwall.
-By installing a storage battery at home, you can capture the power that’s generated from solar panels on your rooftop and distribute it across the home and to your charging station when needed.
+By installing a storage battery at home, you can capture the power that’s generated from solar panels on your rooftop and distribute it across your home and to your charging station when needed.
 You can even use your charging station to power up the house and store excess energy in the storage battery.
 The idea is to create that perfect triangle of sustainable energy by merging the capabilities of your home, your electric car, and your charging station.